markaleksanderh/webcore-example/contributor-pattern/contributor-pattern.md

 1. Name of person or an organisation.
 2. Job description.

-It’s different when we need to be specific around a contributor’s role in creating the content.
-In which case it follows the format:
+Where the contributor's role in creating the content needs to be specific, the pattern should follow the format:

 1. Written by/presented by
 2. Name of person or organisation

-In both cases where the name is a link, this must be displayed in a bold weight.
+In both cases where the name is a link the name must be displayed in a bold weight.

-A default fallback Icon should be used in the scenario when the contributors image cannot be accessed.
+A default fallback icon should be used in the scenario when the contributors image cannot be accessed.

 Where a person is a contributor the image should be a circle.
 Where a brand or an organisation is a contributor, the image should be square.